 Prep and Braise Method

-In a heavy pot add butter.
-When butter is hot stir in onions and sauté until caramelized.
+In a heavy pot, add butter.
+When the butter is hot, stir in the onions and sauté until they are caramelized.
 Remove the onions from the pot and set aside.
-If needed add additional butter and oil to the pot and begin to brown the beef slices removing as slices become brown.
+If needed, add more butter and oil to the pot and begin browning the beef slices, removing them as they brown.
 Set aside the beef slices.

-In the same pot, add enough butter so that the butter/oil in the pot equals roughly three tablespoons.
+In the same pot, add enough butter or oil so that the total amount of butter or oil equals roughly three tablespoons.
 Add flour and whisk to incorporate well.
-In a few minutes a roux will have formed.
-Now stir in mustard, crushed ginger snaps, and add Ale slowly to deglaze the pan.
-Add beef stock and season with salt and pepper and bring the mixture to a slow boil.
-Remove from pot and set aside.
+In a few minutes, a roux will have formed.
+Now, stir in the mustard and crushed ginger snaps, then add the Ale slowly to deglaze the pan.
+Add beef stock and season with salt and pepper, and bring the mixture to a slow boil.
+Remove the item from the pot and set it aside.

-Layer the pot with the meat and onions, making three layers of meat, sandwiching two layers of onions.
-Add a bay leaf and a teaspoon of mixed herbs on each layer of onions.
-Pour beef sauce back into the casserole.
+Layer the pot with the meat and onions, creating three layers of meat and sandwiching two layers of onions in between.
+Add a bay leaf and a teaspoon of mixed herbs to each layer of onions.
+Pour the beef sauce back into the casserole.
 Add more Ale to cover the meat if necessary.
-Bring casserole to a slow boil, cover and braise in a 300-degree oven for three hours.
-Skim off fat, season with salt and pepper and serve.
+Bring the casserole to a slow boil, cover it, and braise in a 300-degree oven for 3 hours.
+Skim off fat, season with salt and pepper, and serve.

-Serve with a great Belgian Brown Ale or perhaps a Belgian Abbey Double and some crusty bread.
+Serve with a fantastic Belgian Brown Ale or perhaps a Belgian Abbey Double, accompanied by some crusty bread.
+Learn more about Belgian Beers here.

 Thanks-a-mundo for the blog article.Much thanks again.
 Fantastic.